 Starting Class at the AEC

-The Adult Education Center has open enrollment so students can start anytime during the term.
-There are some exceptions.
+The Adult Education Center has open enrollment so students can start at different times during the term.
+There are testing restrictions.
 Classes start approximately 7 days after the completion of the CASAS test.
 The students are given their starting date the day of their test.
 Classes are scheduled year round with the exception of a four week break in the summer.

 Student Photo IDs